Updated Oct 20th 2023

-The course consists of full-time studies for a total of 6 weeks (next course will most likely be during the time period November 2019 – February 2020).
-There will be three separate weeks in Stockholm, the equivalent of one week distance learning and a two week field visit to Ethiopia (or possibly another African country).
+The course consists of full-time studies for a total of 6 weeks (during the time period Nov 18th 2019 – Feb 9th 2020).
+There will be three separate weeks in Stockholm, the equivalent of one week distance learning, and a two week field visit to Ethiopia (or possibly another African country).

 Those who pass the examinations (weekly and final) and participate in the field visit will receive a certificate.
 It is possible to attend a single week (week 1 or 2) without completing the entire course.
 The maximum number of participants is 24 fully qualified physicians.